-The central highlands are home to some real natural gems for visitors to explore during their Sri Lanka holidays.
+The central highlands are home to some real natural gems for visitors to explore during their holidays to Sri Lanka.
 Kandy is the spiritual heart of the country, home to The Temple of the Tooth, housing a tooth relic of the Lord Buddha and considered the most sacred site in the whole of Sri Lanka.
-South of Kandy is Nuwara Eliya, a city situated in the Hill Country and nicknamed ‘Little England’.
-The city is adorned with tea plantations and beautiful gardens.
+South of Kandy is Nuwara Eliya, situated in the Hill Country and nicknamed ‘Little England’ - the city is adorned with tea plantations and beautiful gardens.

 For the ultimate peaceful beach paradise, heading to Bentota, just a few kilometres south of Beruwela, will satisfy your sand urges.
 There are also some great water sports on offer at the beach, with windsurfing, jet skiing and kayaking all available to those that can’t sit still on the sand for too long.